LogoLogo

 • The connector app needs to be closed to shut down your computer.
 You can do this from within your dock.

-• Installations require Java SE 8 or 11.
+• Installations require Java 11 or later.
 You can check this with ‘java –version’ from a command line terminal.
 With Java installed, you can run the installer from the command line using the command bash illumina_unix_develop.sh.

 • Depending on whether you have an X server running or not, it will display a UI, or follow a command line installation procedure.
 You can force a command line installation by adding a –c flag: bash illumina_unix_develop.sh -c.

-• The connector can be started by running ./illuminaserviceconnector start from the directory in which the connector was installed.
+• The connector can be started by running ./illuminaserviceconnector start from the folder in which the connector was installed.

 Connector Rules